avuko/sb/README.md

 This is my thesis: If access was (accidentally) gained to a high-value target, no further "plumbing" was done and the access was leveraged for other activities (by others/from elsewhere?).
-For this to be true, we would need to see a distinct difference between the "onesies" and this systems with multiple implants.
+For this to be true, we would need to see a distinct difference between the "*onesies*" and this systems with multiple implants.

-To start, I looked at all the "*onesies*" in the `intonation` list, combining historical and current data to determine what type of organizations where behind the hosts/IP addresses.
-For my theory to pan out, these "*onesies*" would have to be prime targets.
+To start, I looked at all the onesies in the `intonation` list, combining historical and current data to determine what type of organizations where behind the hosts/IP addresses.
+For my theory to pan out, these onesies would have to be prime targets.

 Each host with multiple implants would also have to be a lesser-value target for my thesis to hold up.
-I will be looking into the `intonation` list first, working from *onesies* to the multiple ones.
+I will be looking into the `intonation` list first, working from onesies to the multiple ones.

 Rather large amounts of work still need to be done, but I'll share my findings as I go.
 Lets see where it gets me.

-Starting with the list of "onesies" as part of the `intonation` "pitch":
+Starting with the list of onesies as part of the `intonation` "pitch":

 |ip address     |hostname               |implant type|YYYYMMDD-HHMMSS|
 |:--------------|:----------------------|:-----------|:--------------|